northeastern-rc/rc-public-documentation/docs/source/software/modules.md

 ## Module commands

-The following are common module commands that are useful for interacting with software packages on the cluster.
+The following are common module commands helpful in interacting with software packages on the cluster.

 :::{list-table} List of common module commands, where `<module>` is the name of the target module.
 ---